mahouboy23/IB-notes/Notes 2.md

 - Asian religion really similar to African religion
 - The San Tribe
 - Michelangelo was told by the pope to paint the holy family as European
+- Racism is a system to protect the European
 -